 Arab Image Foundation (Lebanon) and Farouk Mardam-Bey (France) are laureates of the 12th edition of the Prize Award ceremony on Friday, 2 May at UNESCO.

 The Director-General of UNESCO, Irina Bokova, has designated the Arab Image Foundation (Lebanon) and the writer and publisher Farouk Mardam-Bey (France) as winners of the 12th edition of the UNESCO -Sharjah Prize for Arab Culture.
-The award ceremony will take place at UNESCO’s Headquarters in Paris on Friday, 2 May, at 11 am in the presence of Her Highness Sheikha Boudour Bint Sultan al-Qassimi.
+The award ceremony took place at UNESCO’s Headquarters in Paris on Friday, 2 May, at 11 am in the presence of Her Highness Sheikha Boudour Bint Sultan al-Qassimi.

 The UNESCO-Sharjah Prize for Arab Culture